The AETIONOMY project

 AETIONOMY was an ambitious project: there are few meaningful correlations or causal links between disease features at the molecular level (e.g. genetic mutations or gene activity), features at the tissue / organ level (e.g. changes in the brain), and features at the clinical level (including symptoms and the results of imaging scans).
 Even in cases where the disease runs in families, it is not uncommon to find family members who share the same genetic mutation but have different clinical symptoms.
 For most patients, the disease is simply described as ‘idiopathic’, meaning the cause is unknown.

 Nevertheless, the literature, public databases, and private companies have vast amounts of data that could be used to pave the way for a better classification of patients, based on underlying causes instead of symptoms.
 However, we lack an efficient way to generate new knowledge from these resources, and that is where the AETIONOMY project comes in.

-The AETIONOMY team will tackle the problem of how to dynamically organise and structure different types of data (ranging from molecular data to information on symptoms) and how to apply this knowledge to construct a new classification of patient groups based on the underlying causes of their disease.
-Achieving this is far beyond the scope of any single company or university; the key to AETIONOMY’s success will be the broad nature of the project consortium, which brings together pharmaceutical companies, universities, and two patient groups, and boasts expertise in neurodegenerative diseases, molecular biology, clinical research, research ethics, data modelling and simulation, data standards, and patient involvement in research.
+The AETIONOMY team tackled the problem of how to dynamically organise and structure different types of data (ranging from molecular data to information on symptoms) and how to apply this knowledge to construct a new classification of patient groups based on the underlying causes of their disease.
+Achieving this is far beyond the scope of any single company or university; the key to AETIONOMY’s success is the broad nature of the project consortium, which brought together pharmaceutical companies, universities, and two patient groups, and boasts expertise in neurodegenerative diseases, molecular biology, clinical research, research ethics, data modelling and simulation, data standards, and patient involvement in research.

-The new project will deliver data, tools and recommendations that can be used by the biomedical community and regulators to develop and approve new treatments and diagnostic tests.
+The new project delivered data, tools and recommendations that can be used by the biomedical community and regulators to develop and approve new treatments and diagnostic tests.

 An urgent need for new treatments